We’ve all heard the “rule”- the human body can survive for roughly thirty days without food.

 Our individual metabolism and body fat percentages can cause a shift of a few days in either direction, but at some point a caloric deficit will lead to the shutting down of organ systems and death.

 Given that fact, it is easy to see why having the skills to procure food in a long term wilderness survival situation or post-event world is critical.
-You must have a working knowledge of the edible plants in your area and be able to identify them without hesitation.
+On top of having a stash of survival foods (e.g hardtack & pemmican), you must have a working knowledge of the edible plants in your area and be able to identify them without hesitation.
 Wild edible plants are not enough though; you must also possess the skills needed to harvest the wild game species native to your environment.

 Hunting And Trapping For Survival